-Your house is your dog’s safest place, so be sure to prep for impending firework displays.
-In addition to drawing curtains to help block out flashes of light, try to keep the radio or TV on to drown out the loud bangs and add a sense of familiarity.
+Your home is where your dog is safest and coziest.
+Make sure to prep for fireworks by closing curtains to help block out flashes of light.
+Turning on the TV or radio can also be helpful in drowning out loud bangs and adding a sense of familiarity.
 You can also place lavender scented items around your home to help soothe—use a spray or gently bruise the leaves and flowers of fresh plants (just keep ’em out of reach!).

 There are a number of products available to help keep dogs calm in frightening situations, and if you have the chance to try a few beforehand it will be a lifesaver to have something you know will work.
 Calming treats given prior to stressful events can help dogs stay relaxed without sedating them, and all-natural CBD extracts and biscuits have been known to reduce stress, anxiety, and discomfort associated with noise phobias with no side-effects.